-Contact Clifford "Chip" Weeks at 269-782-1216 or cweeks@swmich.edu or Sue Pifer at 269-782-1227 or spifer@swmich.edu.
+Contact Clifford "Chip" Weeks at 269-782-1216 or cweeks@swmich.edu.

 To earn this degree, students must have an overall GPA of 2.0 higher, complete a minimum of 60 credit hours, and fulfill the course requirements of the program listed below.
 Students are permitted to complete a higher-level math course than shown below.
-Each general education course, prerequisite course, internship, and capstone course must be completed with a final grade of "C" or better.
+Each general education course, prerequisite course, internship, and capstone course must be completed with a final grade of C or better.